ebmdatalab/repeat-prescribing-pandemic-notebook-covid/README.md

 To do development work, you'll need to set up a local jupyter server and git repository - see `DEVELOPERS.md` for more detail.

-## How to cite

-XXX Please change to either a paper (if published) or the repo.
-You may find it helpful to use Zenodo DOI (see `DEVELOPERS.md` for further information)